-Improving the quality of care we provide for our residents and their families guides all we do.
+Improving the quality of care we provide to our residents and their families guides all we do.
 We are committed to continuous improvement, and on an ongoing basis, we seek new ways to evolve our practices and strengthen our services.
+Read more about this in our Improving Care Plan at https://improvingcare.ca/